 Consider the following example:

-a single broadcast domain – all hosts are in the same broadcast domain.
-A broadcast sent by a device on the network will be processed by all hosts.
+- a single broadcast domain – all hosts are in the same broadcast domain.
+A broadcast sent by any device on the network will be processed by all hosts, creating lots of unnecessary traffic.

-network security – each device can reach any other device on the subnet, which can present security problems.
+- network security – each device can reach any other device on the network, which can present security problems.
+For example, a server containing sensitive information shouldn’t be in the same network as the user’s workstations.

 The network above could be subnetted like this: